nuagenetworks/vspkdoc/_sources/v6/nunsgatewaymonitor.rst.txt

 ----------

+- ``controllervrslinks``: List of Controller-VRS links associated with the nsg

 - ``vrsinfo``: information about VRS reported from sysmon in JSON format.
 Has info about cpu usage, memory usage, physical interfaces etc.

 - ``vscs``: List of controllers associated with the nsg